-CRWA attends community events and visit classrooms, camps, and informal youth programs!
-School visits typically include a hands-on demonstration and presentation.
+CRWA attends community events and visits classrooms, camps, and informal youth programs!
+CRWA is happy to offer virtual visits during the COViD-19 pandemic.

 Classroom visits require a donation of $100/class presentation to help us cover costs.
 A typical presentation can vary from 30-60 minutes, depending on your school’s schedule and student age.
 If your school or program cannot afford the fee, check the pro bono request box in the form below.
 CRWA provides a dedicated number of pro bono presentations every year.
 All presentations and demonstrations are personalized for each visit.

-CRWA also attends community events such as fairs, festivals, or speaking panels across the watershed.
+CRWA also attends community events such as fairs, festivals, or speaking panels across the watershed, depending on evolving COVID-19 protocols.

 Please fill out a request form for your event at least 3 weeks in advance.